Section 1332 Waivers

 - Deficit neutral: The coverage must not increase the federal deficit.

-For more information on guardrails and principles used by HHS to review waiver applications, review the issued regulations and guidance.
+For more information on guardrails and principles used by HHS to review waiver applications, review the issued

 As part of the application, states can request a subsidy pass-through equal to the total premium tax credits, cost-sharing reductions (CSRs) and small business credits that residents would otherwise have received from the Marketplace.
 Expenses above and beyond those amounts must be provided for at the state level.